kumahq/kuma/docs/madr/decisions/011-multizone-envoy-admin.md

 #### Disadvantages
 * An extra port
 * More to explain to users?
 But can be hidden as "advanced topic".

+### KDS

+Reuse KDS server for inter cp communications

+#### Advantages
+* Less new ports

+#### Disadvantages
+* Same problems as API server with TLS & Authentication
+* Might a bit awkward to explain that this is sometimes use to Global CP <-> Zone CP, and sometimes it's used for inter cp communciations.

 ## Decision Outcome